-- (:repl-completions STRING) Return the result of tab-completing STRING as a REPL command. - (:type-of STRING) Return the type of the name, written with Idris syntax in the STRING.
+- (:load-file FILENAME [LINE]) Load the named file.
+If a LINE number is provided, the file is only loaded up to that line.
+Otherwise, the entire file is loaded. - (:interpret STRING) Interpret STRING at the Idris REPL, returning a highlighted result. - (:type-of STRING) Return the type of the name, written with Idris syntax in the STRING.
 The reply may contain highlighting information. - (:case-split LINE NAME) Generate a case-split for the pattern variable NAME on program line LINE.
 The pattern-match cases to be substituted are returned as a string with no highlighting. - (:add-clause LINE NAME) Generate an initial pattern-match clause for the function declared as NAME on program line LINE.
 The initial clause is returned as a string with no highlighting. - (:add-proof-clause LINE NAME) Add a clause driven by the <== syntax. - (:add-missing LINE NAME) Add the missing cases discovered by totality checking the function declared as NAME on program line LINE.
 The missing clauses are returned as a string with no highlighting. - (:make-with LINE NAME) Create a with-rule pattern match template for the clause of function NAME on line LINE.
 The new code is returned with no highlighting. - (:make-case LINE NAME) Create a case pattern match template for the clause of function NAME on line LINE.
 The new code is returned with no highlighting. - (:make-lemma LINE NAME) Create a top level function with a type which solves the hole named NAME on line LINE. - (:proof-search LINE NAME HINTS) Attempt to fill out the holes on LINE named NAME by proof search.
-HINTS is a possibly-empty list of additional things to try while searching. - (:docs-for NAME) Look up the documentation for NAME, and return it as a highlighted string. - (:metavariables WIDTH) List the currently-active holes, with their types pretty-printed with WIDTH columns.

-(:who-calls NAME) Get a list of callers of NAME.
+HINTS is a possibly-empty list of additional things to try while searching. - (:docs-for NAME [MODE]) Look up the documentation for NAME, and return it as a highlighted string.
+If MODE is :overview, only the first paragraph of documentation is provided for NAME.
+If MODE is :full, or omitted, the full documentation is returned for NAME. - (:apropos STRING) Search the documentation for mentions of STRING, and return any found as a list of highlighted strings.

-(:calls-who NAME) Get a list of callees of NAME.

-(:browse-namespace NAMESPACE) Return the contents of NAMESPACE, like :browse at the command-line REPL.

-- (:normalise-term TM) Return a highlighted string consisting of the results of normalising the serialised term TM (which would previously have been sent as the tt-term property of a string). - (:show-term-implicits TM) Return a highlighted string consisting of the results of making all arguments in serialised term TM (which would previously have been sent as the tt-term property of a string) explicit. - (:hide-term-implicits TM) Return a highlighted string consisting of the results of making all arguments in serialised term TM (which would previously have been sent as the tt-term property of a string) follow their usual implicitness setting. - (:elaborate-term TM) Return a highlighted string consisting of the the core language term corresponding to serialised term TM (which would previously have been sent as the tt-term property of a string). - (:print-definition NAME) Return the definition of NAME as a highlighted string.

-(:repl-completions NAME) Search names, types and documentations which contain NAME.
+- (:metavariables WIDTH) List the currently-active holes, with their types pretty-printed with WIDTH columns. - (:who-calls NAME) Get a list of callers of NAME. - (:calls-who NAME) Get a list of callees of NAME. - (:browse-namespace NAMESPACE) Return the contents of NAMESPACE, like :browse at the command-line REPL. - (:normalise-term TM) Return a highlighted string consisting of the results of normalising the serialised term TM (which would previously have been sent as the tt-term property of a string). - (:show-term-implicits TM) Return a highlighted string consisting of the results of making all arguments in serialised term TM (which would previously have been sent as the tt-term property of a string) explicit. - (:hide-term-implicits TM) Return a highlighted string consisting of the results of making all arguments in serialised term TM (which would previously have been sent as the tt-term property of a string) follow their usual implicitness setting. - (:elaborate-term TM) Return a highlighted string consisting of the core language term corresponding to serialised term TM (which would previously have been sent as the tt-term property of a string). - (:print-definition NAME) Return the definition of NAME as a highlighted string. - (:repl-completions NAME) Search names, types and documentations which contain NAME.
+Return the result of tab-completing NAME as a REPL command.

-(:version UID) Return the version information of the Idris compiler.
+:version Return the version information of the Idris compiler.